 We’re chugging along, but, boy, do we need to kick it into high gear!
-I feel confident that we can get this finished in time, even with the workload ahead of us.
-Head over to Linda’s site, Calling It Home, to see all the other amazing rooms being transformed.
+But I feel confident that we can get this finished in time, even with the workload ahead of us.
+So head over to Linda’s site, Calling It Home, to see all the other amazing rooms being transformed.

 To see our design plans for this room, check out my previous posts:

 week one, week two, week 3, week 4, week 5, REVEAL